Burns support groups

 The pattern of our meetings is to alternate in person (summer and winter) and virtual (spring and autumn) gatherings.
 This continues to work well, especially for those who find it difficult to travel into London.
 Our March event featured Christia Huntington introducing the Burns HealthTalk website - more details below.
 In July we enjoyed a private guided tour of Isambard Kingdom Brunell's London, which included an eventful ride on a Thames Clipper boat and then a picnic in a small park in Rotherhithe.
 Then in September we had a Q&A session with Mercy, a member of the group, who had recently attended the Dan's Fund for Burns Survivor Weekend in Surrey.
 Finally our December event was to see some of the art displays in the Royal Festival Hall, the lights of the Southbank and finally a warm (or cold) drink in a cafe which had a big enough table for all eleven of us to chat and laugh.

 Back in March we were delighted to reschedule our invited speaker, PhD student Christia Huntington, to talk about her work on the burns module of the HealthTalk website which went live in June 2023.
 Christia is very keen to hear feedback from about the site, especially from those with lived experience of burn injuries.
-If you are able to help with this please complete this survey, I know Christia will be very grateful for your opinion on the module she has created.
+If you are able to help with this please complete a survey, I know Christia will be very grateful for your opinion on the module she has created.

 We are fortunate that Christia recorded her presentation in advance and you can watch it here: